 Some mechanics choose to join professional organizations.
 There are several options available and each offers a wide variety of perks that can prove beneficial to both current practitioners and students.
 Students, in particular, can use memberships as a means of learning more about the field and making important connections with other professionals.

-While the specific member benefits vary, some of the most common reasons for joining a professional organization include easy access to resources, continuing education, license renewal information, and upcoming events.
-Organizations and associations also offer excellent networking opportunities, as well as potential job leads.
-Some groups even offer conferences, during which members can listen to qualified speakers, attend panels, and sign up for classes.
+While the specific member benefits vary, some of the most common reasons for joining a professional organization include easy access to resources, continuing education, license renewal information, and events.
+Organizations and associations also offer excellent networking opportunities and job leads.
+Some groups offer conferences, during which members can listen to qualified speakers, attend panels, and sign up for classes.

 Some of the most popular organizations and associations relevant to mechanics include: